sayolove/ngu-guide/src/content/docs/en/chapters/chapter-6.md

 - After the first Digger slot, any extras are mostly QoL.
 You never need more than 9 total
 - After Typo, start saving 750k AP for T9

+## Items to Keep
+Note: This is NOT an exhaustive list of good items or the only items to keep.
+These are just items obtainable in this chapter that may come in handy in future chapters.
+Most E/M/R3/Wish items are not included in this list, use GO to keep track of items that fit in your loadouts.
+Generally, any item with a unique special bonus (AT / wandoos / respawn / cooldown / NGUs) is likely worth keeping.
+- Keep Forever:
+    - Garrote (daycare)
+    - Godmother's Wand (ygg yield)
+    - Ass-cessory (ygg yield)
+    - Anime Hero Wig (ygg yield)
+    - Pink Heart (daycare, wish speed)
+- Keep Temporarily:
+    - Keep any item with R3 or Hack Speed stats until it no longer fits in a full Hack loadout
+    - Cocktail (wandoos, seed gain)
+    - Malf Slammer (EMR3) - useful until early Sad
+    - Godmother's Ring (drop chance) - drop chance becomes a rarer stat
+    - Cursor (drop chance) - drop chance becomes a rarer stat

 ## FAQ
 - How long should my rebirths be?
     - For the rest of the game (unless stated otherwise), you should be doing 24 hour rebirths.
 Aim to BB AT, Normal NGUs (unless running Evils), and Beards all rebirth.